ratihbudii/python_crud_program_warehouse/README.md

     ```

 2. **CRUD Operations:**
+    * **Show Product:** Showing all Product, include Product ID, Medicine Name, Stock, Price, Supplier Name.
+    * **Add Product:** Add a new Product record, for example, a new product in a product stocks systems,
     * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
     * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
     * **Update:** Modify customer details, such as updating their address or contact details.